I can’t believe this past year has gone by so quickly! What have you been up to this past year? Have you made any big changes in your life?

 A LAT or long distance committed relationship may work for you if you value your independence and have a strong sense of self.
 In other words you’re happy to spend a day alone or with your own company.

 Relationships which start later in life may accommodate living apart more easily.
 Two partners used to living on their own have less stress over living apart I think.
-When Jim and I met we’d both gotten used to having our own home.
+When my partner and I met we’d both gotten used to having our own home.
 Now we each have our own “home” again and visit each other.
 Which makes it feel special and intentional when we do get together.

 Is it peachy perfect?
 Of course not.
 But then nothing is.